 Nor do I call for removing “Psy-Time” and all its associated measures from our language or intuitive thinking.
 As I mentioned in my video, it would not make sense, for example, to replace “Be with you in a second, honey” with “Be with you in 9,192,631,770 cycles of the unperturbed ground-state hyperfine transition frequency of the caesium 133 atom, honey” – as, for one thing, the latter takes about 9 seconds to say.

 With an accurate understanding of physics, in theory at least, all the durations of changes and movement can be related to each other and further there is nothing above and beyond or outside that view of physical reality that actually exists in physical reality – in other words, our intuitive construct of “Psy-Time”, which is very useful in every day conversation, has no separate, physical reality unto itself.
+This is in sharp contrast to space which clearly has its own physical existence.

 Of course, the intuitive concept of “Psy-Time” exists psychologically in our minds and we need not change that except to avoid using that construct in physics models.
 Basically, “Psy-Time” grew as a generality so that we could easily discuss the “duration” of the myriad of diverse physical cycles, etc. with a simple, easy to understand construct/terminology for use in every day conversation.